What is typical sadness?

-What can I do to help a student with persistent sadness?
+What can I do to help a child with persistent sadness?

-- Be available to talk and listen.
-Teachers can provide a supportive ear to listen and hear about what a student is going through.
-If they can articulate what they believe is making them feel sad, acknowledge it and encourage open discussion.
+- Be there for your child.
+You can provide quality time and a supportive ear to listen to your child or adolescent about what they are going through.
+If they can articulate what they believe is making them feel sad, acknowledge it and encourage an open, non-judgmental discussion.

 - Suggest and encourage new experiences.
-Teachers might suggest that a student try new social activities or school clubs.
+Suggest your child to try new social activities or school clubs.
 Because children tend to withdraw when they are feeling sad and isolated, it is important for these students to be around others while participating in enjoyable activities.

-- Encourage engagement in a healthy lifestyle.
-Teachers can also encourage a student to engage in a healthy lifestyle—the body and mind are strongly connected.
-Eating the right food, exercising, and getting enough sleep can have a positive impact on a student’s mood.
+- Encourage your child to engage in a healthy lifestyle.
+The body and mind are strongly connected.
+Eating the right food, exercising, and getting enough sleep can have a positive impact on an individual’s mood.

 The public system provides services through the Child and Adolescent Mental Health Services (CAMHS) and Centers of Multidisciplinary Assessment, Counseling, and Support (KEDASY).

 Specific, detailed, and clinical information on Depressive Mood Disorder can be found at [clinical short guide at the program website].

 If you want to know more about the closest available services for educational and public health systems for children and adolescent assistance across the country, go to our Services Mapping webpage here.